brain-bzh/efficient-deep-learning/micronet-ressources/readme_score.md

 Threshold accuracies are of **90% for CIFAR10** and **80% for CIFAR100**: models whose performances are below the theshold accuracy won't be taken in account for the *challenges*.

 The [profile.py](https://github.com/brain-bzh/ai-optim/blob/master/micronet-ressources/profile.py) we provided is a good example of how to calculate the score.
 It follows the micronet challenges rules for scoring that take in account sparsity and quantization.
-However, depending on your implementation, you may need to slightly modify profile.py to adapt it to your model, following the rules listed below.
+However, depending on your implementation, you will need to slightly modify profile.py to adapt it to your model, following the rules listed below.

 ## Parameter storage
 ### *Number of model parameters required to perform inference.*